August 22, 2024

 Understanding your production’s expenses in detail is a critical component of working within the IATSE tier system, and our template will help you get a clear view on your costs as fast as possible.

 And who knows?
-Maybe you’ll even spot a clever way to reduce your tier 2 film budget into a tier 1 film budget along the way.
+Maybe you’ll even spot a clever way to reduce your Tier Two film budget into a Tier One B film budget along the way.

 With your budget template in hand, let’s look at the lowest of IATSE’s film budget tiers.

-The production costs of a Tier 0 film budget must come in at or below $2.75 million in total.
-This number must account for all production costs: “above the line”, “below the line,” pre-production, production, and post-production.
+The production costs of a Tier Zero film budget must come in at or below three million dollars in total.
+This number must account for all production costs: “above the line,” “below the line,” pre-production, production, and post-production.
 Everything.

-On top of the Tier 0 film budget limit, films qualifying for operation within the Tier 0 classification must also be scheduled to shoot for at least 15 days of principal photography.
-This prevents short form content from taking undue advantage of Tier 0’s relatively loosened union requirements.
+On top of the Tier Zero film budget limit, films qualifying for operation within the Tier Zero classification must also be scheduled to shoot for at least 15 days of principal photography.
+This prevents short form content from taking undue advantage of Tier Zero’s relatively loosened union requirements.

-Tier 1 film budgets represent the IATSE entry point for a typical independent film shooting at union scale.
-This is the budget realm for movies like Lost in Translation, Boyhood, and Get Out.
+Tier One A film budgets represent the IATSE entry point for a typical independent film shooting at union scale.
+This is the budget realm for movies like Lost in Translation and Get Out.

-The production costs of a Tier 1 film budget must come in at or below 7.5 million dollars in total.
+The production costs of a Tier One A film budget must come in over 3 million dollars but at or below 6.25 million dollars in total.
 Again, that amount must account for all production costs, spanning each phase of the film’s creation and including both above and below the line payroll costs

-The production costs of a Tier 2 film budget must amount over $7 million but not more than $11 million in total.
-As with Tier 1, the production costs of a tier 2 film budget must include all expenses from pre-production through post-production, including any above or below the line payments or fees.
-Beyond the budget, Tier 2 productions must meet no other requirements to qualify.
+The production costs of a Tier One B film budget must amount over 6.25 million dollars but not more than 9 million dollars in total.
+As with Tier One A, the production costs of a Tier One B film budget must include all expenses from pre-production through post-production, including any above or below the line payments or fees.

-Tier 2 of IATSE’s Low Budget Agreement covers indie movies like Manchester by the Sea, Nightcrawler, or Me and Earl and the Dying Girl.
+Tier One B of IATSE’s Low Budget Theatrical Agreement covers indie movies like Manchester by the Sea, Nightcrawler, or Me and Earl and the Dying Girl.

-The production costs of a Tier 3 film budget must be greater than 11 million dollars but less than $15 million.
-As with the previous two IATSE film budget tiers, the production costs of a Tier 3 project must include all production costs over the course of the project’s creation, including above and below the line payments.
-Again, there are no further requirements for qualification as a Tier 3 production.
+The production costs of a Tier Three film budget must be greater than 12.5 million dollars but not more than 15 million dollars.
+As with other IATSE film budget tiers, the production costs of a Tier Three project must include all production costs over the course of the project’s creation, including above and below the line payments.

-Productions budgeting for costs in excess of $15 million no longer qualify for the IATSE Low Budget Agreement.
+Productions budgeting for costs in excess of 15 million dollars no longer qualify for the IATSE Low Budget Theatrical Agreement.
 While movies like Raging Bull and A Quiet Place certainly hold onto a certain indie film flare, they are neither objectively nor technically considered “low budget” feature films (by IATSE).

 Productions that cross the $15 million budget threshold must refer to separate IATSE agreements, depending on region and other circumstances.
 The most fundamental and pervasive of these is the current IATSE Basic Agreement, but it’s important to check with your local union representatives before making any contract assumptions.